 INITIAL PUBLIC NOTICE

-The U.S. Department of Homeland Security’s Federal Emergency Management Agency (FEMA) intends to provide federal financial assistance under the Hazard Mitigation Grant Program to the City of Flagstaff in Coconino County, Arizona, for flood mitigation improvements.
-The proposed actions would mitigate impacts from flood hazards by grading the channel bank slopes of Spruce Avenue Wash to increase channel capacity and reduce erosion potential, adding channel grade control structures to protect utility and trail crossings, and creating stream energy dissipation devices to slow flood flows.
+The U.S. Department of Homeland Security’s Federal Emergency Management Agency (FEMA) intends to provide federal financial assistance under the Pre-Disaster Mitigation (PDM) Grant program to the city of Flagstaff in Coconino County, Arizona, to provide protection to the Flagstaff Urban Trail System (FUTS) low-water crossing and downstream BNSF railroad culvert from post-fire flood damage.
+The proposed action would mitigate potential impacts from post-fire floodwaters by repairing and reinforcing the existing damaged riprap at the FUTS low-water crossing.
 Pursuant to Executive Order 11988 (Floodplain Management) and FEMA’s implementing regulations at Title 44 of the Code of Federal Regulations Part 9, FEMA hereby provides interested parties with a notice of its intent to carry out an action affecting a floodplain.

-The project area is in the 100-year floodplain as depicted on the FEMA Flood Insurance Rate Map (FIRM) Numbers 04005C6828G, effective date September 3, 2010.
-The FIRM shows that the project area lies within Zone AE, an area that has a 1-percent probability of flooding every year and where predicted floodwater elevations have been established, and within a Regulatory Floodway.
+The project area is in the 100-year floodplain as depicted on the FEMA Flood Insurance Rate Map (FIRM) Number 04005C6828G, effective date September 10, 2010.
+The FIRM shows that the project area lies within Zone AE, an area that has a 1-percent probability of flooding every year and where predicted floodwater elevations have been established.

 Additional information about FEMA’s proposed action, including maps showing the potential impacts on floodplains, may be obtained by writing the FEMA Region IX Environmental Officer at FEMA, 1111 Broadway, Suite 1200, Oakland, California 94607, or firstname.lastname@example.org, or calling (510) 627-7027.
 All requests should be received within 15 days after publication of this notice.